Psychological Assessment and Testing

-Psychological assessment and testing are the first steps in the psychological care process.
+Psychological testing and/or assessments are the first steps in the psychological care process.
 In a way, they’re actually very similar to medical tests.

 If, for instance, you go to your primary care physician with a medical problem, the doctor will conduct a physical exam.
 He or she may also order X-rays or a blood test.
 Based on the results of those tests, the doctor will create a treatment plan for you.